HackYourFuture/Node.js/week3/README.md

 		- remove a todo and return the new list
 	- DELETE /todos/
 		- clear all the todos from the list

+Some other notes:
+- All responses should be in JSON.
+- Try to apply the MVC model to your file structure.
+It will save you time in following assignments!
+- Test your API using Postman.
-All responses should be in JSON.
-There is a commented out example in my index.js
+- There is a commented out example in my index.js

 ### Notes

-A front-end html page that makes the correct calls and displays the results is supplied.

-Don't edit the html page.
-If you find en error in the page please let me know straight away so I can fix it for everyone.

-I have supplied a skeleton index.js that serves the home page at http://localhost:8080/.
+We have supplied a skeleton index.js that serves the home page at http://localhost:8080/.
 You can build on it or create your own.

 Retrieving the body of a POST is not obvious.
-Please read the documentation here: https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/ and remember to think async.
+Please read [the documentation here](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/) and remember to think async.

-Please excuse the ugliness of my html!
-I will try to pretty it up later but I will not change any logic.